devopsmakers/iobeat/README.md

-# Iobeat
+# iobeat

-Welcome to Iobeat.
+Welcome to iobeat.
+This beat collects IO statistics from /proc/diskstats on Linux and ships them to your configured collectors.

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/devopsmakers`